stinb/understand-jenkins-plugin/README.md

 ## Introduction

-[Understand](https://www.scitools.com) is a static analysis tool that comes with many built-in code checks and the ability to write custom code checks.
-The plugin provides an easy interface to run Understand from Jenkins.
+[Understand](https://www.scitools.com) is a static analysis tool that comes with many built-in code checks and the ability to write your own custom code checks using Python or Perl.
+The plugin provides an easy interface to run Understand from Jenkins, creating and analyzing projects, inspecting your code for violations, and exporting useful metrics about your code.
+Violations can easily be sent to [Warnings Next Generation](https://plugins.jenkins.io/warnings-ng/) for easy reporting and issue tracking.

 ## Getting started

 Understand must be installed on the machine that will run the Understand analysis.
 Make sure Understand is licensed for the Jenkins user.
 The license can be set through the command line with

 ```
-und -setlicensecode code
+und -setlicensecode 0123456ABCD
 ```

 If Understand is not on the system path, you can configure the path to Understand from Manage Jenkins -> Configure System: